 There are many different causes of head injuries; some occurring because of a sporting injury; others because of a road accident and sometimes your head injury may have even happened in the workplace.

 If you have been injured and suffered a brain or head injury through someone else’s negligence, then it is possible you could have a successful compensation claim to make.

 In all personal injury claims, it must be clearly identifiable that there was third party fault for your injuries.
 Your injury must also have happened within the last 3 years.
-If you would like to know more information about how to claim for a head injury then please get in touch with Michael Jefferies personal injury lawyers.
+If you would like to know more information about how to claim for a head injury then please get in touch with Jefferies Solicitors personal injury lawyers.

 Our team is experienced in dealing with head injury claims and understands there are often difficult circumstances leading up to making a claim.
 If you would like more advice and support about your head injury claim then please get in touch with us on 0800 342 3206.
 We will also be able to provide you with more information about our no win no fee service.

 If you feel that you have cause to make an accident claim for compensation, please contact our team of Jefferies no win, no fee solicitors, on our national accident helpline above or fill out our quick online enquiry form so that one of our team can advise on your prospects of claiming for your injuries following an accident.

 Your call will be treated in the strictest of confidence by our team of highly experienced solicitors.